 From National Highway 6, turn into Taphul Road (beside Caltex), take first lane on right.
 From Sivutha Boulevard, take street beside Angkor Market, right into Taphul Road, then last lane on left before highway.
 06 965 6203, Tues-Sun 7.30am-5pm, www.ecoledubayon.org, Facebook page

-One of Siem Reap’s newest coffee sipping spots, vegan café Vibe opened in late 2016 in Kandal Village and has been a good addition to the café scene.
+Vegan café Vibe opened in late 2016 in Kandal Village and has been a fine addition to the Siem Reap café scene.
 If I was one of those writers who can actually work in a café (I have no idea how those people get anything done, especially when balancing a MacBook on a swinging cane seat), then this is the café I’d take my laptop to.

 The most contemporary looking of Siem Reap’s cafés, Vibe has a very ‘now’ style which residents of Sydney, Singapore, Bangkok, or New York would be familiar with – loads of white space, plenty of dark wood, white tiles, potted plants, and ethical messages stencilled on the walls.
 A mid-century coffee table, locally made bamboo furniture, and lampshades made from fishing baskets lend a Cambodian touch to the design.